msg4naresh/TextClassification_Fastapi/README.md

 uvicorn main:app --reload
 ```

-The FastAPI application will now be running and you can access it via `http://127.0.0.1:8000/`.
+The FastAPI application will now be running and you can access it via `http://127.0.0.1:8000/docs`.

----

-That's it!
-You should now have a Fake News Classifier running as a FastAPI application.
-Feel free to contribute and raise issues if you encounter any problems.

 ---